-3.2.6 Additional bush fire mitigation strategies
+3.2.5 Additional bushfire mitigation strategies

-The following bush fire mitigation strategies should be considered in addition to the strategies listed previously, including:
+The following bushfire mitigation strategies should be considered in addition to the strategies listed previously, including:

-- Emergency suppression response: in the event that wildfire occurs within or adjacent to the development area, a fast emergency suppression response time (within 15 minutes) can be achieved from local volunteer and career bush fire brigades. - 2.
-Detailed evacuation plan and designation of safe fire refuge: on construction of the proposed development, Strategen recommends that the responsible authority have in place a detailed evacuation plan, including location and signage of designated safe fire refuge area/s.
-Access to and from the site is likely to be compromised in the event of a fire occurring in the area; therefore, the creation of a safe and humane refuge is an important component of any future Fire Management Plan. - 3.
-Compliance with City of Wanneroo Fire Management Requirements: the responsible authority will be required to maintain compliance with the current City of Joondalup Fire Management Requirements (Appendix 2). - 4.
+- Emergency suppression response: in the event that wildfire occurs within or adjacent to the development area, a fast emergency suppression response time (within 30 minutes) can be achieved from local volunteer and career bushfire brigades. - 2.
+Detailed evacuation plan and designation of safe fire refuge: on construction of the proposed development, Strategen recommends that the responsible authority have in place a detailed evacuation plan, including location and signage of designated safe fire refuge area/s. - Compliance with City of Wanneroo (CoW) Fire Management Requirements: the responsible authority will be required to maintain compliance with the current City of Wanneroo Fire Management Requirements (Appendix 2). - 4.
 Ensure Muster Points are provided: Muster points should be clearly demarcated on evacuation plans and using on-site signage.
 Patrons should also be made aware of their location.

-These additional bush fire mitigation measures should be described in a detailed Fire Management Plan.
+These additional bushfire mitigation measures should be described in a detailed Fire Management Plan should one be required.